 YMMV: The Tourist

-Alternative Character Interpretation: Frank is Exactly What It Saysonthe Tin: a widower, tourist from Wisconsin who went on a trip in Europe to forget how his life sucks.
-Would Alexander even play stupid when there's only the fourth wall watching?
-Beside, what is the proof that Frankis Alexander, that he knows the code for the safe?
+- Alternative Character Interpretation: Frank is a widower, tourist from Wisconsin who went on a trip in Europe to forget how his life sucks.
+Would Alexander play stupid when there's only the fourth wall watching?
+Besides, what is the proof that Frank is Alexander; that he knows the code for the safe?
 He could have found it somewhere, it might be a number series an economist like Alexander was fond of, and Frank managed to guess it.
 After all, he's a math teacher.
-And Alexander is possibly the man with a cell phone they intercept at the end, watching his wife Elise fall in love with someone else.
+Alexander is possibly the man with a cell phone they intercept at the end, watching his wife Elise fall in love with someone else.

-Award Snub: Inverted.
-The movie wasn't expected to win prizes, but it ended up recieving Golden Globe nominations for Best Actor, Best Actress, and Best Picture (in the comedy category) and not a single Razzie nomination.
+- Award Snub: Inverted.
+The movie wasn't expected to win prizes, but it received Golden Globe nominations for Best Actor, Best Actress, and Best Picture (in the comedy category) and not a single Razzie nomination.